semiod-github/semiod-github.github.io/udemy2.md

 	52 Docker Volumes
-	  By default all files created inside a container are stored on a writable conatiner layer.
+	  By default all files created inside a container are stored on a writable container layer.
-	  Challenges with files in Conatiner Writable layer
+	  Challenges with files in Container Writable layer
-	  1) The data doesn't persist when the conatiner no longer eists, and it can be difficuly to get the data out of the container if another process needs it
+	  1) The data doesn't persist when the container no longer eists, and it can be difficulty to get the data out of the container if another process needs it
-	  2) Writing into a conatiner writable layer requires a storage driver to manage the filesystem.
+	  2) Writing into a container writable layer requires a storage driver to manage the filesystem.
 The storage driver provided a union filesystem using the linux kernel.
-This extar abstraction reduces performance as compared to using data volumes, which write directly to the host filesystem.
+This extra abstraction reduces performance as compared to using data volumes, which write directly to the host filesystem.

-	  Docker has tow options for containers to store files in the host machine, so that the files are persisted even after the conatiner
+	  Docker has two options for containers to store files in the host machine, so that the files are persisted even after the container
 	  stops: volumes, and bind mounts.
 	  if you're running Docker on linux you can also used a tmpfs mount.